SomeJoGrams/ConwaysGameOfLife/Readme.md

 ## How to use

-See an example in the linked github page
-Open the dist index.html in a browser.
+See an example in the linked github page [Conways Game of live](https://somejograms.github.io/ConwaysGameOfLife/dist/") Open the dist index.html in a browser.
 Preferably on a self hosted server to avoid issues with cross site requests.
 Tested in Firefox 130.0.1

 ## How to install for development